forrest315/ngx-router-example/README.md

 $ make all
 ```

-Please refer to Makefile, nginx/Dockerfile, api/Dockerfile to find more details.
+Please refer to Makefile, nginx/Dockerfile, api/Dockerfile for more details.

 Suppose the urls on docker cluster are: